 What a rock star of a city is this!
 Being a Bangalorean myself, I always felt bad that Bangalore didn’t have any beach getaways for weekends (this was when I was around 6 years old and after visiting the “family” trip to Goa).
 Little did I know that it had a great culture and not to forget the nightlife for a party freak like me.
 Here’s a small gist that I know of Bangalore( now known as Bengaluru).

-Upon the passing of Tipu Sultan and Hyder Ali, Bangalore was reclaimed by the Wodeyars but only as a figurehead.
+Upon the passing of Tipu Sultan and Hyder Ali, the Wodeyars reclaimed Bangalore.
+But as a figurehead.
 It remained a part of British East India until Indian independence, 1947.

-The famed climate of Bangalore is credited to the establishment of the Military Cantonment, a 13 sq.km city-state close to the old town of the city.
+The famed climate of Bangalore is credited to the establishment of the Military Cantonment, a 13 sq. km city-state close to the old town of the city.
 With a tropical climate most of the year, Bangalore is blessed with sudden showers just to make your mood the happiest.
-This serenity should be enjoyed with a hot cup of coffee and fritters.
+Enjoy this serenity with a hot cup of coffee and fritters.
 The lush greenery is so beautiful that every time it rains, you feel that you’re in a hill station.

 It is a multilingual city.
-With the majority language being spoken is Kannada, Bangaloreans are well versed in most of the south Indian languages owing to its special culture.
+With Kannada as the colloquial language, Bangaloreans are well versed in most of the south Indian languages.

 Bangalore is home to several sports stadiums and governing bodies.
 India’s national cricket academy is located at the M.Chinnaswamy Stadium in the city, which hosts cricket matches at both domestic and international levels.
 In addition, it also hosts football matches as well.
 With many sports events conducted, Bangalore is home to many good sports personalities such as Rahul Dravid, Anil Kumble, and many more.